ansys/pyansys-geometry/doc/source/getting_started/docker.rst

 Once Docker is installed on your machine, follow these steps to download the Docker container for the PyGeometry service and install this image.

 #.
-Using your GitHub credentials, download the Docker image from the `pygeometry repository <https://github.com/ansys/pygeometry>`_
+Using your GitHub credentials, download the Docker image from the `PyGeometry repository <https://github.com/ansys/pygeometry>`_
    on GitHub.

 #.
-Use a GitHub personal access token (PAT) with permission for reading packages to authorize Docker
+Use a GitHub personal access token with permission for reading packages to authorize Docker
    to access this repository.
 For more information, see `Managing your personal access tokens
    <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens>`_
    in the GitHub documentation.